CFB2018/Bioinformatic_databases/README.md

 2. The 'NCBI_Blast_protein' file outlines the protocol for performing a protein sequence-based search.

-3. The 'pubmed_download' file describes how to browse pubmed for data mining.
+3. The 'pubmed_download' file describes how to browse pubmed for data mining (text mining, co-citation analysis, gene interaction analysis).

 4. The 'Extract_protseq' describes how to extract protein sequences with ENTREZ, PDB and EXPASY.